Opioids for Chronic Aches & Pains

 “Perco-Bull (Red Bull laced with perrcocett) [sic]… Side effects include but not limited to: Wings.”
 Source unknown.

-- acute traumatic pain (where there is an ongoing source of severe “oh-shit” signalling from tissues)
+- severe acute pain (where there is an ongoing source of extreme “oh-shit” signalling from tissues)

 - the terminally ill (where addiction and downregulation are not relevant)

-- unusually extreme pain where addiction is simply the lesser of evils, like some neuralgias or complex regional pain syndrome
+- unusually severe/persistent pain where addiction is simply the lesser of evils, like some neuralgias or complex regional pain syndrome

 How opioids can cause pain: opioid hyperalgeisa, and the insidious trap of “downregulation”